mvysny/vaadin-on-kotlin/docs/guides/grids.md

 > Note: please make sure to create appropriate database index for every filtrable
 > column, otherwise the database SELECTs would be quite slow.

-You can do quite a lot with the data providers - please see the (Databases Guide)[databases.md] for more details.
+You can do quite a lot with the data providers - please see the [Databases Guide](databases.md) for more details.

 ## Conditional Row/Cell formats